The end of your world

 So with awakening, the stakes go up.
 The more awake we get, the higher the stakes get.
 The abbess at a Buddhist monastery talked about this process of awakening as climbing a ladder... the more awake we get, the greater the consequences are.
 Finally, the consequences of acting outside of truth become immense; the slightest action or behavior that's not in accordance with the truth can be unbearable to us.

 There are consequences to everything, and they get bigger and bigger the more we behave in ways that are not in harmony with what we know is true.
 This is actually a wonderful thing.
 It is what I call fierce grace.
 It is not a soft grace; it is not the kind of grace that is beautiful and uplifting.
 But it is a grace nonetheless.
-We know that when we act from hat is not true, we will only be causing ourselves pain.
+We know that when we act from hate it's not true, and we will only be causing ourselves pain.
 That knowing is a grace.

 This is one of the hallmarks of the awakened state— the sense that one could never again identify with the conditioned self.
 It seems unimaginable that we would ever go into a state of separation again.
 That sense of finality is inherent within the state of wakefulness.